Andresevix/blog/_posts/2015-3-11-Buyer-Persona-2.md

 * Hard to get through ideas via email.

 ##MARKETING MESSAGING:
-* Looking for graphic designer who can talk to clinets and visit them to maximize the experience for the company.
+* Looking for graphic designer who can talk to clients and visit them to maximize the experience for the company.